SProgrammer2010/DEELS-Framework/README.md

 Or maybe you want to code in the HTML File well as long as your CSS Code or your linked CSS File are added after youve linked the DEELS Framework you, can overwrite it with ease.
 That sums this framework up.
-For how to use this framework please visit the 'USAGE.md' file.
+For how to use this framework please visit the 'USAGE.deel' file.